egeny/fabuloos-website/contents/index.md

 	<p> Fabuloos enables HTML5 Video with invisible Flash fallback based on browser/device capabilities and specific media type.
 The rendering of every control and UI element is resolution independent to provide a pixel-perfect rendering and an optimal viewing experience.</p>

-	<p>Fabuloos is the ultimate framework to solve the huge problem of devices, browsers and web technologies fragmentation, and more importantly, it could solve them in a fully scalable way, leading to the possibility of quickly producing and easily maintaining hundreds of different state-of-the-art video players.</p>
+	<p>This is the ultimate framework to solve the huge problem of devices, browsers and web technologies fragmentation, and more importantly, it solve them in a fully scalable way, leading to the possibility of quickly producing and easily maintaining hundreds of different state-of-the-art video players.</p>

 	<p>We care deeply about the Web and are committed to making contributions that push it forward.
 Genius technologies and great initiatives have inspired us for many years.
 Now it's time for us to share you all the best we have accomplished.</p>